IntelLabs/fastRAG/demo/README.md

 ![alt text](../assets/qa_demo.png)

-# :fire: (NEW) Chat with Documents and Images :fire:
+# Chat with Documents and Images

 We present how to set up a demo with both Textual and Visual Question-Answering Pipelines, for a conversational chat system.